 Borage flowers are edible – they are lovely and blue – and I have no idea what their salicylate content is.
-They taste like cucumber, so that may be a bad sign!
-I'm planting them in the garden – because let’s face it, it’s not all about me everytime!
-They actually make a good companion plant for vegetables and provide lovely blooms that attract bees!
+The flowers taste like cucumber, so that may be a bad sign!
+I plant them in the garden – because let’s face it, it’s not all about me every time.
+They actually make a good companion plant for vegetables and provide lovely blooms that attract bees.
 I’ve also been more interested in perennial gardens and intercropping.
 The idea is to mix plants up in the garden, rather than planting a whole crop in one bed.
 This creates a little more confusion for pests to find your veggies, and plants like borage can host other predator bugs to manage those pests.
 This plant reseeds well and grows easily, beware though, it can get a little bit out-of-hand.

 I planted the Ferry-Morse seed, variety Catskill.

 The seeds I purchased were Golden Acre Cabbage – Serendipity Seeds.